Today we’re talking about your strategic plan.

 Strategic plans are actually very, very simple.
 It is very much like a roadmap so that when I leave my home and drive to another city or place or business when I don’t know how to get there I’ll look at a map ahead of time.
 And I can look at the roads, the streets, the avenues, the major landmarks, to figure out where I am in comparison to where I need to go, how far I’ve gone, and how much further I can go.
 And anybody knows this if they’ve taken a long road trip because you have to plan for what?
 Fuel stops.
 Pit breaks.
 In other words, I have to go to the bathroom.
 I need to get something to drink.
 I need to eat.
 If I’ve driven long enough, I need to stop and rest or sleep.

-A strategic plan is that roadmap for the long distance drive that your business is going to take.
+A strategic plan is that roadmap for the long-distance drive that your business is going to take.
 So you know where you are when you have to refuel, and of course when you need to rest and what you need to do next to keep going the way you’re going.
 And also so you don’t get off track.
 Strategic plans are really simple.
-There’s just a few things that we need to put down there.
+There are just a few things that we need to put down there.

 Let’s say you’ve got three months and you make $10,000.
 So in revenue, for an entire year, for twelve months, I take that $10,000 multiply by four.
 So I would put $40,000, for example.
 And over in my expenses, for the three months, while my revenue was $10,000, my expenses were $5,000.
 So I take that $5,000 and say, for four more, for four quarters in a year, my expenses are going to be $20,000.